Note: This guide has been updated to reflect Patch 10.5. While this guide will continue to be updated, make sure to check out our Mobafire guide!

 - Moonlight (Q): This Q is the new-and-improved Caitlyn trap.
 Moonlight is a thin skill shot that, upon hitting an enemy champion, marks them.
 You can right-click the marked champion from any range to get an additional hit on them with your off-hand weapon.
 For example: I hit an enemy with my Moonlight, and I right-click on my marked enemy to damage them with my Severum scythe.
 That second attack grants me a bit of life steal from that attack.

-- Precision Onslaught (Q): You gain 20% movement speed and attack the closest enemy with both weapons for 1.75 seconds.
+- Precision Onslaught (Q): You gain 20% movement speed and attack the closest enemy (prioritizing champions) with both weapons for 1.75 seconds.
 The effects of the off-hand weapon will activate during this time, such as a mark with your off-handed Calibrum.

 - Eclipse (Q): This is the only active Q that does not use its off-handed weapon’s ability.
 Instead, the active roots all enemies currently slowed by Gravitum.
 Eclipse is great in stopping and setting up ganks, as well as a reliable source of peel and control.
 Weapons like Runaans Hurricane apply Gravitum‘s slow to its multiple targets.